joselejinpj/Algorithm/README.md

 Algorithms in different programming languages.

 # License
-This project is licensed under the MIT License.
+All the contents are licensed under the MIT License.